Azure/Industrial-IoT/docs/manual/readme.md

 The authorization flow redirects the user to the global Microsoft Azure AD login page which validates the identity and returns the user to the Swagger UI.

 After authentication APIs can be used through the Swagger UI.
 For each endpoint, click on it to open a separate view showing details of the call, such as optional and required parameters, payload structure and response structure.
-Click on **“Try it out”** button to start populating the fields.
-Once parameters and a payload is all set, click **“Execute”** to perform the request.
+Click on **"Try it out"** button to start populating the fields.
+Once parameters and a payload is all set, click **"Execute"** to perform the request.
 The response code and body will be displayed in the same view.

 <img src="media/image44.png" style="width:6.27986in;height:4.99375in" />